Beth, Metropolitan Community College, Minneapolis, 1970

 We where both 19.
 She had moved to Minneapolis from Iowa; her father worked in a dairy.
 We ended up in the same studio art class.
 She was soft-spoken, but not shy—she broke the ice, asking me why my hair was brown and my beard was red.
 "The same reason my public hair is red."
 I said.
 Classy way way to further a conversation!
 She laughed.
 A connection.

 Her best friend was my sort-of girlfriend (also the girlfriend of a guy I knew from high school).
 We would do things together, three or four of us in various combinations.
 It was a bad situation and I was so confused that I couldn’t see the much better alternative standing right in front of me.
 A missed connection.

 Eventually the triangle broke, I was “free”, but still blind.
 I no longer had a girlfriend, but my art class friend and I continued to do things together.
 She invited me to parties.
 We once spent a night looking at the stars above Lake Calhoun where I made a clumsy pass which she rejected.
 She had started to take her art seriously, even to the point of going on an ill-fated trip to Austria to study (and starve.)
 When we met again, at the University, she had changed.
 Her art friends now were in a different orbit.
 A nightmare party I spent with them made me realize that I did not belong.
-Another missed connection.
+We even went to a concert:

 She liked me.
 I liked her.
 She was sweet, filled with genuine kindness.
 I was Goethe's Young Werther, full of self-conflict.
 She loved her father.
 I was estranged from my family.

 She still does her art, I believe.
 I found her profile on an old Minnesota Artists’ web page.
 She's changed, of course, but her art was instantly recognizable.
-There's an email address, it might still be good, I don’t know if she’d appreciate it if I tried to make a connection now.
+There's an email address, it might still be good, I don’t think she’d appreciate it if I tried to make a connection now.

-Photography plays a cruel trick, taunting us with images burnished by time.
+Photography can play a cruel tricks, taunting us with images burnished by time.